vlames/quizcreator/README.md

 # QuizCreator

 This is a toy application that allows a user to create a simple quiz.
+It was built as a personal project at the beginning of a software engineering program in response to one person's need to study/test his knowledge of a particular subject.

 ## What to do
 1. Type your quiz data in the questions.txt file.